Office: Harris 119

-Cynthia Krom, PhD, CPA, CFE, teaches accounting at Franklin & Marshall College.
+Cynthia Krom, PhD, CFE, teaches accounting at Franklin & Marshall College.
 Prior to joining the F&M faculty, Dr. Krom taught at Marist College, Mount Saint Mary College, and Fairleigh Dickinson University.
 Prior to entering academia, Professor Krom was on the audit staff at a “Big 8” accounting firm.
 She is enthusiastic about helping F&M students pursue careers in accounting, and is passionate about scientific inquiry.

 You can follow this link to her Google Scholar Profile.